- Visiting the Baroque towns of Modica, Ragusa and Noto, all UNESCO Heritage Sites

 - Meals: Breakfast

-Before heading away from Modica, we recommend a visit to the town’s famous Cioccolateria, to sample the famous chocolate (Cioccolato di Modica), often described as the best Italian chocolate!
+Before heading away from Modica, we recommend a visit to the town’s famous Cioccolateria, to sample the famous chocoloate (Cioccolato di Modica), often described as the best Italian chocolate.
 Your ride will begin with a downhill stretch as you make your way to the charming town of Scicli.
-You’ll cycle through a fertile valley, with small quaint farm holds, carob and pomegranate plantations and small reservoirs, all with a back-drop of terraced hills.
-In Scicli, take time to explore the town and the enchanting Saint Bartholomew’s Church, which looks out over a rocky landscape of ever-changing colours.
-Wander its atmospheric streets, including – Via Mormino Penna.
-It’s also worth visiting the town’s main square, Piazza Italia, which offers the perfect place to stop for a coffee and watch the world go by.
+You’ll cycle through a fertile valley, with small quaint farm holds, carob and pomegranate plantations and small reservoirs, all with a back drop of terraced hills.
+In Scicili, take some time to explore the town and the enchanting Saint Bartholomew’s Church, which looks out over a rocky landscape of ever-changing colours.
+Wander its atmospheric streets, including Via Mormino Penna.
+It’s also worth visiting the town’s main square, Piazza Italia, which offer the perfect place to stop for a coffee and watch the world go by.

 - Meals: Breakfast